unitedastronomer/E1-572G-Hackintosh/assets/INFO.md

 * Don't stop midway of the installation process; **patience is key!**
 If you can't get past a looping error code, (from e.g., `failed lookup: name = com.apple.logd`): remove the battery, and press power button for at least 30 seconds.

+### macOS Monterey+
+Support for Atheros WiFi had already been dropped long time ago, re-injecting the older kext was the option to restore support.
+If you stll have the AR9565:
+1.  * Download the **LATEST** Opencore Legacy Patcher, and place it where you can easily access it under macOS.

+2. After Installation
+ * Run OCLP, accept permissions.
+Then click the reboot when prompted by OCLP app.
+This will apply root patch for restoring WiFi functionality.

 ### macOS Ventura+
 Graphics Acceleration had been dropped in Ventura, so you'll need to bring it back with the help of Opencore Legacy Patcher.
+If you stll have the AR9565, This will also apply for restoring WiFi functionality

 1. Before Installation
  * Download the **LATEST** Opencore Legacy Patcher, and place it where you can easily access it under macOS.